PireIre/ToDo-JavaScript/README.md

 # ToDo-JavaScript/CSS/HTML

-This To-Do list was developed following a Udemy Course guide
+This To-Do list was developed following a Udemy Course guide.
+Application was developed using jQuery (JS Library)

 # Visuals